🔆

 🏭Technical Differences and Flavor Impact

 The chemical divergence between the two methods is fundamental.
 Estufagem's rapid heating over 90 days or more triggers accelerated caramelization and Maillard reactions, producing forward notes of toffee, cooked apricot and warm spice within months.
-Canteiro's gradual oxidation across years and decades allows far more complex molecular transformation: tertiary rancio notes, savory umami-like depth, dark caramel and a haunting mineral freshness emerge only with extended time in wood.
-Both methods make wine that is remarkable for its stability and longevity in bottle, but the depth and individuality achievable by canteiro over 20 or more years is categorically distinct from the approachable character of estufagem.
+Canteiro's gradual oxidation across years and decades allows far more complex molecular transformation: tertiary rancio notes, savory depth, dark caramel and a haunting mineral freshness emerge only with extended time in wood.
+Both methods produce wine that is remarkable for its stability and longevity in bottle once opened, but the depth and individuality achievable by canteiro over 20 or more years is categorically distinct from the approachable character of estufagem.
+The Madeira Wine Company also uses a third method exclusive to its lodge, the Armazém de Calor, in which large wooden casks are stored in a specially heated room for six months to over a year.

 • Estufagem produces caramel, toffee and cooked fruit relatively quickly; character does not evolve significantly further after the heating phase ends